PhilipPartsch/Howto-Sphinx/docs/sphinx-needs-basics.rst

 *************************************

-Visual Studio Code Extension `ubCode <https://marketplace.visualstudio.com/items?itemName=useblocks.ubcode>`_ provides support for Sphinx-Needs and rst via a ``toml`` config file and a implements rst / Sphinx-Needs parser in Rust.
+Visual Studio Code Extension `ubCode <https://marketplace.visualstudio.com/items?itemName=useblocks.ubcode>`_ provides support for Sphinx-Needs and rst via a ``toml`` configuration file and a implements rst / Sphinx-Needs parser in Rust.
 It offers gui tools in the IDE like preview of complete rst files, link preview, used / defined linkage of needs elements, and more.